Free Kitchen Hacks eBook

 Allow them to sit in the water for 30 minutes to 1 hour before rinsing.
 You should be able to see the white starch left in the bowl of water.

+After soaking, try to remove as much water as you can after rinsing the potatoes.
 I usually let them sit in a strainer for a couple of minutes before drying them with a clean kitchen towel.

 Then, I spread them out on a baking sheet and use another clean kitchen towel to remove any excess water I missed.